GDPR

 Fair Processing Notice – External

-When The Dental Team processes your personal data we are required to comply with the Data Protection Act 2018 (“DPA”) up to and including 24 May 2018, and from 25 May 2018, the General Data Protection Regulation 2016 (“GDPR”) (the DPA and GDPR are together referred to as the “Data Protection Legislation”).
+When The Dental Team Manchester processes your personal data we are required to comply with the Data Protection Act 2018 (“DPA”) up to and including 24 May 2018, and from 25 May 2018, the General Data Protection Regulation 2016 (“GDPR”) (the DPA and GDPR are together referred to as the “Data Protection Legislation”).

-Your personal data includes all the information we hold that identifies you or is about you, for example, your name, email address, postal address, date of birth, as well as special categories of data including but not limited to medical and health records, care plans and information about your religious beliefs and ethnic origin
+Your personal data includes all the information we hold that identifies you or is about you, for example, your name, email address, postal address, date of birth, as well as special categories of data including but not limited to medical and health records, care plans and information about your religious beliefs and ethnic origin.

 Everything we do with your personal data counts as processing it, including collecting, storing, amending, transferring and deleting it.
 We are therefore required to comply with the Data Protection Legislation to make sure that your information is properly protected and used appropriately.